tiprankstipranks

 Our risk management processes and procedures may not be effective in mitigating our risks.

-We continue to establish and enhance processes and procedures intended to identify, measure, monitor, manage and control the types of risk to which we are subject, including, but not limited to, decisioning risks related to the leases and loans Progressive Leasing, Vive and Four originate, strategic risk, regulatory risk and operational risk.
+We continue to establish and enhance processes and procedures intended to identify, measure, monitor, manage and control the types of risk to which we are subject, including, but not limited to, decisioning risks related to the leases and loans our businesses originate, strategic risk, regulatory risk and operational risk.
 We seek to monitor, manage and control our risk exposure through a framework that includes our risk appetite, enterprise risk assessment process, risk policies, procedures and controls, reporting requirements, risk culture and governance structure.
 Our framework, however, may not always effectively identify and control our risks.
 In addition, there may also be risks that exist, or that develop in the future, that we have not appropriately anticipated, identified or mitigated.
 If our risk management framework does not effectively identify, manage and control our risks, both those we are aware of and those we do not anticipate, including as a result of changes in economic conditions, we may suffer unexpected losses that may have a material and adverse effect on several aspects of our performance.

 Corporate Activity and Growth - Risk 2

-We may consider or undertake strategic acquisitions of, or material investments in, businesses, products, or technologies in the future.
+We may consider or undertake strategic acquisitions of, or material investments in, businesses, products, or technologies in the future, and we may also divest or explore the sale of businesses, portfolios of loans or technologies from time to time.
 If we are unable to identify suitable acquisition or investment candidates, or even if we do identify suitable candidates, they may be difficult to finance, expensive to fund and there is no guarantee that we can obtain any necessary regulatory approvals or complete the transactions on terms that are favorable to us.
 To the extent we pay the purchase price of any strategic acquisition or investment in cash, it may have an adverse effect on our financial condition; similarly, if the purchase price is paid with our stock, it may be dilutive to our shareholders.
 In addition, we may assume liabilities associated with a business acquisition or investment, including unrecorded liabilities that are not discovered at the time of the transaction, and the repayment or settlement of those liabilities may have an adverse effect on our financial condition.
-We may not be able to successfully integrate the personnel, operations, businesses, products, or technologies of an acquisition or investment.
+Additionally, a divestiture may result in continued financial obligations, such as through transition service agreements, guarantees, indemnities or other current or contingent financial obligations and liabilities, following the transaction.
+The satisfaction of these continued financial obligations may also have an adverse effect on our financial condition.
+We may not be able to successfully integrate or disaggregate the personnel, operations, businesses, products, or technologies of an acquisition, investment or divestiture.
 Integration may be particularly challenging if we enter into a line of business in which we have limited experience and the business operates in a difficult legal, regulatory or competitive environment.
 We may find that we do not have adequate operations or expertise to manage the new business.
-The integration of any acquisition or investment may divert management's time and resources from our core business, which may impair our relationships with our current employees,customers and strategic partners and disrupt our operations.
-Additionally, any acquisition or investment may expose us to increased information security risk as we integrate new systems that we may not be as familiar with or bring them in line with the requirements of our information security and business continuity programs.
-Acquisitions and investments also may not perform to our expectations for various reasons, including the loss of key personnel, customers or vendors.
-If we fail to integrate acquisitions or strategic investments or realize the expected benefits, we may lose the return on these acquisitions or investments or incur additional transaction costs, and several aspects of our performance may be materially harmed as a result.
-We may also consider or make significant investments to enhance certain enterprise-wide internal information management systems and technologies, including our proprietary lease management system.
-These efforts may take longer and may require greater financial and other resources than anticipated, may cause distraction of key personnel, may cause disruptions to our existing systems and our business, and may not provide the anticipated benefits.
-In addition, our inability to improve, upgrade, integrate or expand such systems and technologies to meet our evolving business requirements could impair our ability to achieve critical strategic initiatives and could materially and adversely affect several aspects of our performance.
+The integration or disaggregation of any acquisition, investment or divestiture may divert management's time and resources from our core business, which may impair our relationships with our current employees, customers and strategic partners and disrupt our operations.
+Additionally, any acquisition, investment or divestiture may expose us to increased information security risk as we integrate new systems that we may not be as familiar with or bring them in line with the requirements of our information security and business continuity programs or provide data and information access to third parties.
+Acquisitions, investments and divestitures also may not perform to our expectations for various reasons, including the loss of key personnel, customers or vendors.
+If we fail to integrate acquisitions or strategic investments, divest businesses or realize the expected benefits, we may lose the return on these acquisitions, investments or divestitures or incur additional transaction costs, and several aspects of our performance may be materially harmed as a result.

 Corporate Activity and Growth - Risk 3